Parasite (2019 film): Plot

-The Kim family live in a semi-basement flat (banjiha) in Seoul, have low-income jobs, and struggle for money.
-Min-hyuk, a university student, gives the family a scholar's rock meant to promise wealth.
-Leaving to study abroad, he suggests that the Kim's son, Ki-woo, pose as a university student to take over his job as an English language tutor for Da-hye, the daughter of the rich Park family.
-After his sister Ki-jung helps create a false certificate for him in Photoshop, Ki-woo, posing as a Yonsei University student, is subsequently hired by the Park family.
+Kim Ki-taek and Chung-sook live in a semi-basement flat (banjiha) in Seoul with their daughter Ki-jung and son Ki-woo.
+As the family has financial struggles and low-income jobs, family friend Min-hyuk gives them a scholar's rock meant to promise wealth.
+Leaving to study abroad, he suggests that Ki-woo lie about his qualifications to take over Min-hyuk's job as an English tutor for Da-hye, the daughter of the wealthy but naïve Park family.
+Min-hyuk trusts Ki-woo because he likes Da-hye and wants to ask her out when he returns.
+After Ki-jung helps forge a certificate for him, Ki-woo, posing as a Yonsei University student named "Kevin", goes to the Parks' home, where he is hired by the mother Mrs Park by the end of his first lesson.

-The Kim family schemes to get each member a job with the Park family.
-The Kim daughter, Ki-jung, poses as "Jessica" and, using Ki-woo as a reference, becomes an art therapist to the Parks' young son, Da-song.
-Ki-jung frames Yoon, Mr Park's driver, by making it appear he had a sexual encounter in the car, then recommends her father, Ki-taek, to replace him.
-The Kims exploit the peach allergy of the Parks' long-time housekeeper, Moon-gwang, to convince Mrs Park that she has tuberculosis, and the Kim mother, Chung-sook, is hired to replace her.
-Ki-woo begins a secret romantic relationship with Da-hye.
+The Kims scheme to secure jobs for each family member within the Park household while concealing their true identities.
+Ki-woo recommends "Jessica," actually Ki-jung, as an art therapist for the Parks' young son, Da-song, who has been traumatised after seeing a "ghost" in their kitchen.
+Ki-jung then frames Yoon, the Parks' chauffeur, by making it appear as though he had a sexual encounter in the car, leading to Ki-taek being hired as his replacement.
+The Kims exploit the peach allergy of the Parks' longtime housekeeper, Moon-gwang, to convince Mrs Park that Moon-gwang has tuberculosis, and Chung-sook is hired as her replacement.
+Meanwhile, Ki-woo begins a secret romantic relationship with Da-hye.

-When the Parks leave on a camping trip, the Kims revel in the luxuries of the house.
-Moon-gwang appears at the door, telling Chung-sook she left something in the basement.
-She enters a hidden entrance to an underground bunker created by the architect and previous homeowner.
-There, Moon-gwang's husband, Geun-sae, has been secretly living for over four years, hiding from loan sharks.
-Chung-sook refuses Moon-gwang's pleas to help Geun-sae remain in the bunker, but the eavesdropping Kims accidentally reveal themselves.
-Moon-gwang films them on her phone and threatens to expose their ruse to the Park family.
+While the Parks are away on a camping trip, the Kims revel in the luxuries of the house when Moon-gwang suddenly appears at the door, claiming to have forgotten something in the basement.
+She goes through a hidden entrance to an underground bunker created by the house's architect and previous owner, who had kept its existence secret from the Parks.
+There, Moon-gwang's husband, Geun-sae, has been hiding from loan sharks and is revealed to be the "ghost" Da-song saw when he was trying to leave the bunker to steal food.
+Moon-gwang begs Chung-sook to allow Geun-sae to continue living there in exchange for regular payments, but the three other Kims, who are eavesdropping, accidentally reveal their true identities.
+Moon-gwang films them and threatens to expose their deception to the Parks.